 The foundation for this theory is that listening turns an active process into a passive one.
 But the author of this article on The Science of Us, Melissa Dahl, disagrees.

-She cites this: “a study from science writer Olga Khazan, noted in 2011, (that) a “1985 study found listening comprehension correlated strongly with reading comprehension.”
+She cites science writer Olga Khazan, who noted in 2011, that a “1985 study found listening comprehension correlated strongly with reading comprehension.”
 So no, listening vs. reading isn’t cheating.
 It’s just absorbing the information via a different sensory route.

 Again, how can this be bad?
 By listening to an audiobook, we are utilizing yet another part of our brain.
 Exercising it.
 Exercise is good.